BritishPandaChick/bpc-portfolio-site/wp-content/plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 6.2.1 (2021/12/07) =
+* Fix: Avoid displaying the PHP Info logo in the Meow Apps Dashboard.
+* Update: Composer version.

+= 6.2.0 (2021/11/10) =
+* Fix: Hide the Dashboard button in the header if the hide dashboard option is checked.

 = 6.1.9 (2021/10/12) =
 * Fix: Removed a JS issue which was showing an alert for no reason.